Americans abroad — 2026 by the numbers

 Here is a stat that blows most Americans away: German public universities charge zero tuition, even for international students.
 If you have kids approaching college age, that alone could save you $100,000+.
 Healthcare is universal and scores 88/100 on our index.
 And the EU Blue Card makes skilled immigration relatively straightforward, particularly for workers in tech, engineering, and healthcare.

 The catch?
 German bureaucracy is legendary, the language barrier is real (though English is widely spoken in tech and business), and winters can be gray.
 But the data does not lie: for overall quality of life and long-term economic security, Germany is a titan.
+The American expat community is concentrated in Berlin, Munich, Frankfurt, and Hamburg, with Berlin in particular having a large English-speaking international community.
 Check the full data in the Germany country profile.

 7. Colombia: The Comeback Story